eWAYPayment/eway-rapid-ios/README.md

 Installing with [CocoaPods](https://cocoapods.org/) is quick and easy:

-Add the eWAY SDK to the projectâ€™s Podfile:
+Add the eWAY SDK to the project's Podfile:

 ```ruby
  pod 'eWAYPaymentsSDK', '1.0.0-Beta1'